badu/badu.github.io/_content/about.md

 * Designed and implemented an advanced and scalable platform for the delivery and management of video content
 * Wrote automated workflow for uploading video resources to a centralized server cluster
-* Live broadcasting tool with control a live event and combine video with synchronized slides
+* Live broadcasting tool with controls a live event and combine video with synchronized slides
-* Delivered an experimental Android application (ahead of it's time) for live broadcasts
+* Delivered an experimental Android application (ahead of its time) for live broadcasts
 * Left the company because the contract was over

 #### [Adobe](http://www.adobe.com) User Group Manager for Romanian Flex User Group